cjratcliff/ml-compiled/docs/natural_language_processing.rst

 Phoneme
 ---------
-A unit of sound in a language.
-Not the same as a syllable.
+A unit of sound in a language, shorter than a syllabel.
+English has 44 phonemes.
+For example, the long 'a' sound in 'train' and 'sleigh' and the 't' sound in 'bottle' and 'sit'.